alandipert/storage-atom/README.md

 ## Testing

-[PhantomJS](http://phantomjs.org/) 1.7.0 or higher is used for unit testing.
-With it installed, you can run the tests with:
+[PhantomJS](http://phantomjs.org/) 1.7.0 is used for unit testing.
+With it installed, you can run the tests like so:

     lein cljsbuild test